dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/DateTimeField.md

+﻿## DateTimeField

-﻿The element to accept date and/or time input.
+The element to accept date and/or time input.

 [inset]